 Finally, a ski resort where lift tickets cost less than $50!
 Kelly Canyon Ski Resort not only offers affordable tickets, but also 51 ski runs lit until 9:30pm.
 Mountain runs suit all skill levels with a terrain park for those working on their flips and tricks.
 Note: the resort is closed on Sundays.

-For travelers who prefer two wheels over 2 skis, try fat biking at Kelly Canyon!
+For travelers who prefer two wheels over 2 skis, try fat biking at Jug Mountain Ranch!
 The expansive trail system welcomes bikers for a slight fee, and even rent bikes for those traveling without their own.

 …or sled down the slopes